rabbitmq/rabbitmq-website/site/prometheus.md

 page are available on this dashboard.
 They are grouped by object type, with a focus on nodes and message flow.

 All metrics are node-specific.
-This helps spot imabalances in the cluster, where one node is using significantly more memory or disk than the rest.
+This helps spot imbalances in the cluster, where one node is using significantly more memory or disk than the rest.
 Some metrics, like those under **QUEUES MESSAGES**, are stacked to capture the state of the cluster as a whole.